sindresorhus/awesome-nodejs/readme.md

 - [Express](http://expressjs.com) - A minimal and flexible web application framework, providing a robust set of features for building single and multi-page, and hybrid web applications.
 - [Hapi](http://hapijs.com) - A rich framework for building applications and services.
 - [LoopBack](http://loopback.io) - Powerful framework for creating REST APIs and easily connecting to backend data sources.
-- [Meteor](https://www.meteor.com) - An ultra-simple, database-everywhere, data-on-the-wire, pure-Javascript web framework.
+- [Meteor](https://www.meteor.com) - An ultra-simple, database-everywhere, data-on-the-wire, pure-Javascript web framework. *(You might like [awesome-meteor](https://github.com/Urigo/awesome-meteor))*
 - [SailsJS](http://sailsjs.org) - An MVC web framework with a modern twist, supporting WebSockets, streams, and a data-driven API.
 - [Restify](http://mcavage.me/node-restify/) - A node framework built specifically to enable you to build correct REST web services.
 - [Derby](https://github.com/derbyjs/derby) - MVC framework, making it easy to write realtime, collaborative applications that run in both Node.js and browsers.